Updated: May 21

 1. Have an indoor option you and your photographer agree on.
 There is no shame in having your engagement session at your favorite bar, restaurant, coffee shop or some other fun place you love like an arcade or skating rink.
 I’m a firm believer that your engagement session should just be a fun date anyway, but plan ahead to make sure it’s allowed and possible.

 2. Get a basic looking umbrella if you (or your photographer) don’t already have one.
 Either clear, white, light grey, or black will do.
+(I keep a clear one and two black ones in my car!

 3. Ponchos or trash bags can be great to cover your heads and clothes while walking between shooting locations if the rain is intense.
 I always have at least 3 ponchos in my camera bag, I get them from the dollar store.